Peacock Mausoleum

 The Peacock Mausoleum is a Victorian Gothic memorial to Richard Peacock (1820–1889), engineer and Liberal MP for Manchester, and to his son, Joseph Peacock.
-It is situated in the cemetery of Brookfield Unitarian Church, Gorton, Manchester.
+It is situated in the cemetery of Brookfield Unitarian Church in Gorton, Manchester.
 The mausoleum was designed by the prolific Manchester architect Thomas Worthington.
 It was listed Grade II* on the National Heritage List for England on 3 October 1974.

 Nikolaus Pevsner's The Buildings of England describes the memorial as "a large three-bay shrine of white stone.
 Steep roof and statues at the corners – an engineer, blacksmith, draughtsman and architect, supposedly a portrayal of Worthington himself."
 Peacock, a partner in the locomotive engineering firm of Beyer, Peacock & Company also paid for the construction of the Brookfield Unitarian Church.